Miguel Cabrera Player Props: Tigers vs. Twins

 Miguel Cabrera At The Plate

-- Cabrera is batting .227 with eight doubles, a home run and 13 walks.
+- Cabrera is hitting .227 with eight doubles, a home run and 13 walks.

+- In 55.6% of his 36 games this season, Cabrera has picked up at least one hit.
+He's also had five multi-hit games.

 - Cabrera has driven in a run in seven games this year (19.4%), including two games with multiple runs batted in.

-- He has scored in seven of 36 games so far this year.
+- He has scored in seven games this year (19.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.